 The global soil conditioners market size was valued at USD 5.4 billion in 2018 and is expected to advance at a CAGR of 5.7% from 2019 to 2025.
-The consumption of these conditioners in the market is growing significantly due to increasing population and shrinking arable land.
+The consumption of these conditioners in the market is growing significantly due to the increasing population and shrinking arable land.
 Rapid industrial development worldwide has led to a rise in waste generation, which, in turn, has affected soil texture by increasing salinity and acidity of the soil.

 The soil quality and variety vary across different regions.
 Physical properties such as water retention, air permeability, and nutrition absorption capacity differ depending on the type of soil.
 Further, improvement in soil quality enhances the nutritional value of food crops.
-Soil conditioners are natural or synthetic products that are added during farming to improve physical properties and fertility of the soil for agricultural produce.
+Soil conditioners are natural or synthetic products that are added during farming to improve the physical properties and fertility of the soil for agricultural produce.
 In addition, these conditioners are used in some non-agricultural areas such as turfs, industrial, and household gardening.

 The U.S. agriculture sector is one of the most important sectors in the world.
 According to the U.S. Department of Agriculture (USDA), the country had a total of 2,029,200 farms occupying 899,500,00 acres of land in 2018.
 The average farm size was about 443.42 acres.
 Farmers in the country are well-trained and are equipped with novel technologies and follow advanced agricultural practices.
 In 2017, agricultural production contributed to USD 132.8 billion, which is equal to 1% of the country’s GDP.

 Developing economies are adopting precision farming techniques to improve their agricultural yield.
-Precision farming involves management of soil quality and crop growth with the help of electronic equipment, remote sensing, accurate record-keeping, and computer models.
+Precision farming involves the management of soil quality and crop growth with the help of electronic equipment, remote sensing, accurate record-keeping, and computer models.
 One of the major goals of precision farming is to monitor soil quality by keeping track of nitrates, electrical conductivity, and moisture.
 This type of farming is largely practiced in areas where labor is expensive and technology is advanced such as in the developed markets of North America and Europe.
 This type of farming reduces crop wastage, increases the average yield, and enhances soil & crop quality.

 The agricultural department of every country has set certain regulations and guidelines regarding the usage of synthetic agrochemicals.
 Certain products have adverse effects on the soil and water, thus, resulting in health and crop hazards.
 Regulatory intervention in the form of new legislation and standards had a tremendous impact on the global conditioners market.
 Therefore, manufacturers of these conditioners in the market must cope with the introduction of new regulations by adjusting their manufacturing processes and raw material usage depending on respective laws.
 The European Commission modified its regulation no. 889/2008 in 2014, which prohibited the use of household waste in the compost used for organic farming.